WELCOME TO CPR AND THANKS FOR YOUR INTEREST

 CPR receives your motor, disassembles and specs it, generally the same day.
 We will email you a 6 page spec sheet with all dimensions including gram weight of your rotors etc. At that time, we will list needed replacement parts.

 Ideally we want to be on the same side of the table as you.
 All parts are transferred to you at our cost.
 That way you know if we have to buy something it is being acquired only for the right reasons.

-CPR charges $1950 for labor, $300 for (optional) upgraded cleaning, and approximately $800 for parts priced at CPR cost.
-Should your core be usable the motor should cost approximately $2700 excluding the optional cleaning and freight.
+CPR charges $1950 for labor, and approximately $1000 for parts priced at CPR cost.
+Should your core be usable the motor should cost approximately $2950 excluding any freight.

 Should your rotor apex seal grooves be worn we will custom fit the Goopy 2 mm .004 oversized seal so as to end up with a tight .0015 clearance..
 Tight apex seal and side seal clearance creates great compression and power.